 Understanding LLM Token Costs

-Understanding this structure reveals where model selection has the most leverage over LLM costs.
+Understanding this structure reveals where model selection has the most leverage over LLM costs — per-task pricing spreads widely across providers, which is why our ranking of the cheapest LLM APIs by effective cost re-scores the list on real workload mixes rather than headline rates.
 Classification and extraction tasks carry large input token counts but generate short outputs; response generation and summarization accumulate output token costs.
 Prompt compression targets input tokens directly; caching eliminates API calls for both; routing directs each query to the model where per-token pricing is lowest for that task's complexity.
 For teams self-hosting open-source models, per-token pricing disappears entirely — replaced by fixed compute costs that don't scale with volume, though whether self-hosting an LLM is actually cheaper than the API comes down to how busy you keep the GPU.

 Tracking cache hit rates alongside LLM costs per call surfaces the real unit economics.
 When expensive models handle queries that a purpose-built alternative could match at the same quality threshold, the gap is where the optimization opportunity lives.
 Dedicated LLM cost tracking tools make this visibility continuous rather than a one-off audit.